yekta/tezara/README.md

   - [Example of Advanced Search](<https://tezara.org/search?languages=Arap%C3%A7a,%C4%B0ngilizce&thesis-types=Doktora,Y%C3%BCksek+Lisans&universities=Umm+al-Qura+University,Cairo+University+(%D8%AC%D8%A7%D9%85%D8%B9%D8%A9+%D8%A7%D9%84%D9%82%D8%A7%D9%87%D8%B1%D8%A9),Yalova+%C3%9Cniversitesi&advanced=true>)

 - 🟢 You can access each university's own page with their theses and statistics at `tezara.org/university/{University Name}`.
 For example: [tezara.org/university/Yalova Üniversitesi](https://tezara.org/university/Yalova%20%C3%9Cniversitesi).

+- 🟢 There is a directory which includes statistical summaries for each university: [tezara.org/universities](https://tezara.org/universities)

 - 🟢 I cleaned YÖK's data to the best of my ability: